 The 2015 Awards

-The winners of this year's awards were announced on 26 November at King's College Chapel, London.
+The winners of the 2015 awards were announced on 26 November at King's College Chapel, London.

 For the ACE Award for art in a religious context: Maciej Urbanek, HS, St Michael's Camden